Final Fantasy concerts: Distant Worlds: Music from Final Fantasy

 Distant Worlds: Music From Final Fantasy is a concert tour featuring music from the Final Fantasy series that began touring on December 4, 2007, in Stockholm, Sweden and continues to date.
 Unlike previous tours, it is a worldwide tour.
-Produced by AWR Music Productions and supported by Thomas Böcker in a consultative capacity (from 2007 to 2011), the series of concerts features music conducted by Arnie Roth and composed by Nobuo Uematsu.
+Distant Worlds was created by Arnie Roth and Nobuo Uematsu and is produced by AWR Music Productions.
 Launched in conjunction with the twentieth anniversary of Final Fantasy, the two-hour-long concerts include music from every single game of the series.
 Like the Dear Friends concerts, giant video screens display video and art stills in order to accompany the music being played.
 During the tour, additional songs have been added to the setlist in 2009 and these include "Ronfaure" from Final Fantasy XI, added on April 11, "Man With A Machine Gun" from Final Fantasy VIII, added on June 18, "Main Theme of FFVII", added October 8, and "Dancing Mad" from Final Fantasy VI and "J-E-N-O-V-A" from Final Fantasy VII, added on December 12.

 After the Distant Worlds II concert in Stockholm, the additional pieces performed were added to the setlist, and for every concert afterward different songs out of that rotation have been chosen for each performance.
 "Kiss Me Goodbye" from Final Fantasy XII was played at the June 18, 2010 Detroit show, though it was not officially added to the general setlist.
 It was played again at the April 1, 2011 concert in New York City, which featured an expanded setlist over two concerts.
 At that time Square Enix said that the concert series was expected to run for at least three more years.
 Uematsu said that he preferred for the tour to add arrangements of older pieces from the series, as he felt that they are what fans were more interested in; he and Roth intended to continue to add more arrangements to the setlist.
 He was hesitant for pieces from Final Fantasy XIII and XIV to be added, as he did not feel that they had been around long enough to build a strong following like the older songs.